alexfernandez/alexfernandez.github.io/2025/on-art.md

 > the making of objects, images, music, etc. that are beautiful or that express feelings.

-It is easy to see that acting (as seen in theater and movies) falls under this definition: actors and actresses try to display emotions, which if properly done will carry over to the audience.
+It is easy to see that acting (as seen in theater and movies) falls under this definition: practitioners display a range of emotions which, when properly done, will carry over to the audience.
 Other forms of art may not rely on direct empathy and therefore they are less immediate, but they have in common that they stir something inside us.